pschmeichel2/classic_models_backend_spring/README.md

 ## Todos
 * Clean up code
+* Eliminate duplicate code
 * Write Tests
+* CRUD is only implemented for "office" table
+* Validation is only implemented for "office" table
 * Logging
 * Docker
 * Host it on Azure
+* Internalization of error messages

 * ...

 ## Pictures